Oregon

 We Have To Talk About Portland

-While we aren’t city fold (anymore) we still can’t help taking some time in Portland.
+While we aren’t city folk (anymore) we still can’t help taking some time in Portland.
 The food, artwork, and culture make it worth the time but the busy streets and heavy traffic make it a complicated stop for anyone with more than a compact car.
 The few times we visited, we avoided bringing our truck downtown.